V-agor/Milkshake/README.md

     lookupModel.js

-The node js file will be populated with code,our objective is to--- so our code will do the following:
+Our code will do the following:

 db.j s- this code connects our backend to the databbase